ubikingenierie/ulp-observability-plugin/README.md

 # ULP OBSERVABILITY PLUGIN

-Ulp observability plugin is an extension for Jmeter which will allow to display more detailed metrics on load tests (implemented and executed by Jmeter)
+[UbikLoadPack](https://UbikLoadPack.com) observability plugin is an extension for Jmeter which will allow to display more detailed metrics on load tests (implemented and executed by Apache JMeter)

 ## Metrics to display:
 - Name of the Sampler used for the load test